 With that prologue, here’s some news:

 Twenty years ago today, I got married.
 My marriage is over.
 I moved out six months ago to begin the 12-month period of legal separation that my state requires before a petition for divorce.
 Temporary orders for child custody and post-separation support are done.
 Distribution of assets and the rest of the process should be settled in March.

 What happened?
 From the outside, perhaps we seemed to have things together.
 We were an educated, hard-working couple, successful enough to enjoy a very comfortable life with all its trappings.
 We had three wonderful children, the oldest about to leave home for college.
 We were active, lifelong members of the Mormon church, which emphasizes the importance of families and keeping them together.

-Three years ago, convinced that her abusive behavior was due to some failure on my part, I sought help from a therapist.
+But behind the scenes, things were a toxic mess.
+Three years ago, convinced that all our problems were due to failures on my part, I sought help from a therapist.
 I learned about codependency and emotional enmeshment.
-I learned how to establish healthy boundaries, though she did not receive these well at all.
-I came to understand that my identity was so tied to this abusive relationship, my self-worth so uniquely derived from being her emotional caretaker, that I could not leave without annihilating my sense of self.
+I learned how to establish and enforce healthy boundaries.
+I came to understand that my identity was so tied to this toxic relationship, my self-worth so uniquely derived from caretaking, that I could not leave without annihilating my sense of self.
 I was stuck.